gabro8a/STNs/README.md

 <img src="/images/STN.png" alt="STN" width="125" />   Construction, visualisation and analysis.

 STNs can be constructed for single algorithms (evolutionary algorithms and other metaheuristics) when solving instances of continuous or combinatorial optimisation problems.
 Once constructed, the STNs of  two or three algorithms can be merged into a single STN model, which facilitates contrasting the behaviour of the studied algorithms.
-This repository is associated to the following research article:
+This repository is associated with the following research article:

 Gabriela Ochoa, Katherine Malan, Christian Blum (2021) [Search trajectory networks](stns_asoc_2021.pdf): A tool for analysing and visualising the behaviour of metaheuristics, *Applied Soft Computing*, Elsevier. https://doi.org/10.1016/j.asoc.2021.107492